Raphi-2Code/Voxel-Engine-Ursina/README.md

 # Voxel Engine Test

-All the chunk checks are fixed!!!
+All the face checks are fixed!!!
 In the server and client!!!

 ![image](https://github.com/user-attachments/assets/fdd8eff8-1cee-4076-a285-2fa10bc93b98)